 1) Refuse to pay

 When you check in, if the hotel front desk clerk refuses to give you your key without paying an additional rate for the night (aka a "resort fee") refuse to pay.
 If the clerk is confused, ask for a manager.
 Tell the manager you already paid the published rate for the room and all necessary taxes.
 Most managers like to keep customers happy so some nice managers might waive the additional room rate / resort fee.
+Don’t get too mad at the front desk clerk.
+They likely know it is a scam and feel bad charging you but they’d also like to keep their job.
+They likely didn’t make up this illegal practice, the corporate office did.

 2) Dispute the charge with your credit card company